omega-gg/MotionBox/README.md

 - Windows XP and later.

+- Linux 32 bit and 64 bit.

-Linux and OS-X are coming soon.
+OS-X is coming soon.

 ## Requirements